blinq-dev/laravel-blade-icons/README.md

 ## Contributing

-Do you want to add another icon pack?
+Would you like to add another icon pack?
+Let's use Heroicons as an example.

-Let's pick heroicons as an example.
+You can find the "academic-cap" icon here:

-The academic-cap icon is found here:
+You can find the "academic-cap" icon here:

 https://raw.githubusercontent.com/tailwindlabs/heroicons/master/src/24/outline/academic-cap.svg

-So the download base path is:
+Thus, the download base path is:

 https://raw.githubusercontent.com/tailwindlabs/heroicons/master/src

-If we want a list of all files available on this github repo, we can use this url:
+If you want to obtain a list of all files available in this GitHub repository, you can use the following URL:

 https://api.github.com/repos/tailwindlabs/heroicons/git/trees/master?recursive=1

-We need to transform this list into a format that blinq/icons understands.
-This is described in a discovery.json that is created automatically:
+e must then transform this list into a format that ``blinq/icons`` understands.
+This transformation is described in a ``discovery.json`` file, which is created automatically.

 ```json
 {